 "What?"
 Asami and Bolin both stared at Lin with bright green eyes.

 "I've met General Azula a few times," Lin said.
 "She was released from the asylum when she was fifteen.
 She just tells people she was committed for decades to intimidate them.
 She has a reputation to uphold."

 "You've met General Azula?"
 Asami raised an eyebrow.
 "Exchanged words with her?"

 "I was friends with the current Fire Lord when we were little girls," Lin said.
-"General Azula was always a little cold towards me- I think she never quite forgave Aang and his friends for winning the war- but she seemed pleasant enough towards her own family.
+"General Azula was always a little cold toward me- I think she never quite forgave Aang and his friends for winning the war- but she seemed pleasant enough toward her own family.
 I got the impression she was one of those moody, introverted geniuses who ignored most people.
 I know that Uncle Zuko relied heavily on her for most of his reign to keep the peace.
 We kids were a lot more interested in her consort, though.
 It's not every day someone teaches you how top secret chi-blocking skills, at least not when I was growing up."

 "So tell me this," Bolin said.
-"Did your Uncle Zuko ever chase Avatar Aang around the house at your family reunions?
+"Did Lord Zuko ever chase Avatar Aang around the house?
 Because I've heard conflicting accounts about that."

 "Only when Aang stole the crown off his head and zipped away using airbending.
 I think they were trying to amuse us children, because they kept shouting back and forth about honor."

-The three teenagers guffawed at that until the door slid open.
+The three teenagers guffawed over that story until the door slid open.

-"Alright, you four," Aunt Katara said, hands on her hips.
-"None of you belong in my healing room, from the sound of it!
+"All right, you four," Katara said, hands on her hips.
+"This room is for sick people, not healthy young people.
 Everyone, shoo for a moment while I talk to Asami, and then you can walk her back to Korra's home."

-They waited in the main area.
-Korra and Bolin fidgeted and took most of the books off the shelves in the seven minutes it took for Aunt Katara to finish with Asami.
-When they finally appeared again, Asami was fully dressed and holding a satchel.
+Lin and the other two waited in the main area.
+Korra and Bolin fidgeted and took most of the books off the shelves in the seven minutes it took for Katara to finish with Asami.
+When the door finally opened again, Asami was fully dressed and holding a satchel.

 "We will!"
 Korra said.
 "Bye, Master Katara!"

 They stepped into the snow, and the jolt of cold weather made Lin shiver inside her coat.
-Korra and Bolin got into a friendly argument about whether they were supposed to scream, "Honor!" or "My honor!" if they had the red king at the end of the game.
+Korra and Bolin ran ahead and got into a friendly argument about whether they were supposed to scream, "Honor!" or "My honor!" if they had the red king at the end of the game.
 Asami was walking more slowly than the other two, her gait a bit wobbly, so Lin lagged behind with her.